mithraiclabs/PsyLendCPIExamples/Architecture.md

 ## set_market_owner

 ### Description:
-Transfers ownership of this Jet Market to a new owner
+Transfers ownership of this Psy Market to a new owner

-The Jet Market owner must sign this tx.
+The Psy Market owner must sign this tx.

 ### Arguments:
 * NewOwner - The public key of the new owner.

 ### Accounts:
-* Market - jet market the reserve is under
+* Market - Psy market the reserve is under
-* Owner - administrator/owner of the jet market, must sign.
+* Owner - administrator/owner of the Psy market, must sign.

 ### Notes: